Buchanan Stories / Buchanan Change

 ABOUT BUCHANAN CHANGE

-Buchanan Mall is five consecutive blocks of underutilized public parkland in the Western Addition neighborhood from Grove to Eddy Street.
-The 7,000 low-income, predominantly African-American residents who live adjacent to Buchanan Mall, face acute challenges: recent, rapid gentrification, longstanding patterns of discrimination and turf conflict, an exodus of employed adults, and decades-long cycles of displacement, unemployment, and mass incarceration.
-Buchanan Mall, at the center of this neighborhood, has become a nexus of violence and a place pervaded by fear.
+Buchanan Mall is five consecutive blocks of public parkland in the heart of San Francisco’s Western Addition.
+The 7,000 low-income, predominantly African-American residents who live adjacent to Buchanan Mall, face acute challenges: recent, rapid gentrification and decades-long cycles of unemployment and mass incarceration.

 Against this backdrop, a remarkable new story has unfolded.
-This community has come together to re-imagine and reclaim Buchanan Mall as connective tissue, repairing the neighborhood’s fractured social fabric, and rebuilding unity and hope.
+This community has come together to re-imagine and reclaim Buchanan Mall as connective tissue, repairing the neighborhood’s fractured social fabric, creating small businesses, celebrating local culture and rebuilding unity and hope.

-Green Streets, Citizen Film, the Exploratorium, the Trust for Public Land and the San Francisco Recreation and Parks Department have been working with a task force of local residents to transform an unsafe public park into a vital new center of community pride, featuring a lighted art walk and storytelling installations in a variety of media.
+Citizen Film, the Exploratorium, Green Streets, the Trust for Public Land and the San Francisco Recreation and Parks Department have been working with local residents to transform this beloved but troubled park plaza into a vital new center of community pride and economic resilience, featuring new micro-enterprise spaces, a lighted art walk and storytelling installations in a variety of media.